Connect with a certified trainer for free

 Ankle Sprain (Lateral) Hero Image 2

-Ligaments are strong bands of fibrous tissue that connect bone to bone, and often play an important stabilizing role in a joint.
+Ligaments are strong bands of fibrous tissue that connect bone to bone and often play an important stabilizing role in a joint.
 Most sprained ankles happen when the outer, or lateral, ligaments are stretched too much.
-Sprains are graded based on their severity, ranging from a strain (mild), to a partial tear (moderate), to a complete tear (severe).
+Sprains are graded based on their severity, ranging from a strain (mild) to a partial tear (moderate) to a complete tear (severe).
 Lateral ankle sprains can damage the ankle joint and limit your mobility.
-Without treatment, recurrent sprains can occur, causing chronic problems with the ankle.
+Without treatment, recurrent sprains can occur, causing chronic problems with the ankle, especially ankle swelling and pain.

 What causes Ankle Sprain (Lateral)?

-A lateral ankle sprain can happen to anyone.
+A lateral ligament injury can happen to anyone.
 This injury is usually caused by a sudden twisting, turning, or rolling of the ankle to one side.
-A lateral ankle sprain can occur when walking or stepping on uneven ground.
+A twisted ankle while walking or stepping on uneven ground is a frequent cause of ankle sprain (lateral) injuries.
 Sprains often happen during athletic play, particularly in sports that require quick changes of direction and jumping.

 Lateral ankle sprains are most common in these sports: